 During the school year I have a strict rule about only agreeing to Bumble dates on weekdays.
 The weekends are my time and I want to spend them with my people.
 I’m not willing to take the chance on a date that has the potential to go sour in the first ten minutes.
 However, it’s summer time, which makes everyday Saturday, and this wasn’t a bumble date.
 We connected on OkCupid so I broke my own rule and asked him out for a drink before I headed home early on a Saturday evening.

 I told him I only had time for one drink as I had to get up early on Sunday; this was a white lie but I’ve learned with online dating you have to have an end game just in case it goes south quickly.
 We met up at a local watering hole and upon his introduction I knew there was something familiar about him.
-I had definitely had an interaction with this guy before.
-We sat down, sipped our drinks and shared the basic get to know you facts – careers, age, hobbies, drink preferences, similar experiences.
+I had definitely had an interaction with him before but I couldn’t put my finger on where.
+We sat down, sipped our drinks and shared the basic get to know you facts – careers, age, hobbies, drink preferences, and similar experiences.
 He mentioned that he was a bartender for some time at a bar that was popular when I was in college ….
 Boom.
 It hit me.
 A flood of memories flashed furiously through my mind.
 He was the bartender at a bar I used to frequent when I was freshly 21.
 He has a deadpan sense of humor and a quick mouth.
 I remember it vividly.
 As an inebriated bright eyed 21 year old that didn’t know how to order drinks the mixture of his blunt sense of humor and his good looks intimidated me.
 The memories smeared a smile on my face and I continued to listen with giggles in my eyes finally pin pointing my deja vu.